haosulab/ManiSkill/examples/baselines/ppo/README.md

 Code for running the PPO RL algorithm is adapted from [CleanRL](https://github.com/vwxyzjn/cleanrl/).
 It is written to be single-file and easy to follow/read, and supports state-based RL and visual-based RL code.

+Note that ManiSkill is still in beta, so we have not finalized training scripts for every pre-built task (some of which are simply too hard to solve with RL anyway).

 ## State Based RL